Streamlining the Grant Application Process with Accessible Software

 Case Study: Grant Intake System

-The partnership is extremely happy with the new system.
+The grant intake system has increased transparency, streamlined processes, automated workflow that and increased efficiency within the organization.
+Therefore, the partnership is extremely happy with the new system.
 Aciron continues to work with the partnership to provide support and maintenance, as well as to add new functionality to the system.